jongrover/jongrover.github.io/source/_posts/2013-07-11-Introduction-to-Ember-~-part-1.markdown

 #### Setting up Routes

 Up to this point we have created several template views in our index.html.
 When users interact with our application we will want to display some of the views within the placeholder marked {% raw %}{{outlet}}{% endraw %}.
 Setting up routes allows ember to map URLs like #/about to display the template marked with the id of about and #/cats to display the template marked with the id of cats.
-Fortunately, Ember makes setting up routes effortless.
-Lets jump back to /js/app.js file and build out our routes.
+Fortunately, Ember makes setting up routes fairly effortless.
+Lets move over to our /js/router.js file and build out our routes.
 {% codeblock lang:javascript %}
-App = Ember.Application.create();

-App.Router.map(function() {
+SocialCat.Router.map(function() {
   this.resource('about');
   this.resource('cats');
 });